-- Trustworthiness-doing what is right so people can depend on you;doing what you say you will do in the time you say you will do it;keeping your word and promises;earning people’s trust, so they can count on you
+- Doing what is right so people can depend on you; doing what you say you will do in the time you say you will do it; keeping your word and promises; earning people's trust so that they can count on you.

-- Caring-showing understanding for the needs of others; doing what you can to make others feel good;being kind, giving and thoughtful; putting people’s needs before your own
+- Showing understanding for the needs of others; doing what you can to make others feel good; being kind, giving, and thoughtful.

-- Fairness-making sure that others are treated as you would want to be treated;playing by the rules so everyone is treated the same;taking turns, sharing & listening to others without interrupting;recognizing that age and responsibility allow different rights.
+- Making sure that others are treated as you would want to be treated; playing by the rules, so everyone is treated the same; taking turns, sharing & listening to others without interrupting; recognizing that age and responsibility allow different rights.

 At King Philip, we understand that emotions matter!
 We are excited to be using RULER, an evidence-based approach to social and emotional learning that helps school communities integrate the practice of emotional intelligence into daily life, with our 6th graders.

 Why do we care about social and emotional skills?
 Decades of research shows that emotional intelligence is essential to effective teaching and learning, sound decision making, physical and mental health, and success in school and beyond.
 Research also shows that when schools and homes partner to support children’s emotional development, children not only feel better, but they do better.

 RULER teaches five key skills of emotional intelligence:

 We integrate RULER skills into our academic curriculum and provide opportunities for students and all the key adults involved in their education – teachers, administrators, and family members – to learn, model and practice these skills.